joerithys/Game_and_Watch_html/README.md

 - 👋 Hi, I’m @joerithys
 - 👀 I’m interested in Html5 Game & Watch games
 - 🌱 I’m currently learning to set up emulator consoles
-- These are the games i already have, most of thel mad myself, some even not physically existing...
+- These are the games i already have, most of them made myself, some enhanced from others, some even not physically existing...
 - 📫 How to reach me : joerithys@hotmail.com

 <!---